kevin9foong/program-showcase/README.md

 # program-showcase
 a short showcase of a few programs ive made

+Game2:
+A simple game where characters can be created and used to battle each other with Moves.
+Highlights:
+uses ByteStream to store Moves, specifically with the RandomAccessFile object.
+Moves indexed using an Index object, which has a fixed byte length, which then provides the offset of the corresponding actual Moves object such that the Characters can choose which Moves to be added/'learned'.

 hotelgp program,
 imagine a hotel with x no. of rooms, and at the front desk counter, some guests would like to check in. this program helps the counter in-charge find an empty room with a press of a button, allows input for the number of guests checked in, and updates the file accordingly. \n